Transplants (band)

-The Transplants are an American punk rock/rap rock supergroup.
+The Transplants are an American punk rock and rap rock supergroup.
 They formed in 1999 when Tim Armstrong (of the bands Rancid and Operation Ivy) played his friend and roadie Rob Aston some beats he had made using Pro Tools and asked Aston if he would consider contributing lyrics.
-Initially, Armstrong played all the instruments himself, but as the project grew, he invited musician friends such as Matt Freeman (Rancid), Lars Frederiksen (Rancid), and Vic Ruggiero (The Slackers) to add to the sound.
+Initially, Armstrong played all the instruments himself, but as the project grew, he invited musician friends such as Matt Freeman (Operation Ivy, Rancid), Lars Frederiksen (Rancid), and Vic Ruggiero (The Slackers) to add to the sound.
 Before long, Armstrong and Aston decided to officially form a band, but to make things complete, they wanted a drummer, so Travis Barker from Blink-182 was asked to join in 2002.
+DJ Odie and DJ Pone were instrumental in the album Haunted Cities.

 After the release of their first album, Transplants briefly disbanded in 2003, due to all members being involved in their own projects, including Rancid and Blink-182.
 Then in 2004, they reunited to record their second album (Haunted Cities) before going on hiatus again until 2010 when the band started to record new material.
 This new material was released as In a Warzone in 2013.

 History

 Transplants and first hiatus (2002–2003)

 After two years of recording, Transplants released their debut album Transplants on Hellcat Records in October 2002.
 In the end, the album was recorded and mixed entirely in Armstrong's basement.
 Special guest vocalists included Eric Ozenne (The Nerve Agents), Davey Havok (AFI), Son Doobie (Funkdoobiest), Danny Diablo (Crown of Thornz, AKA Lord Ezec), Lars Frederiksen (Rancid) and Brody Dalle (The Distillers, ex-wife of Armstrong).
 Brody sings on the track "Weigh on My Mind", which Armstrong, at the time, described as "their song."

-The singles "Diamonds and Guns" and "D.J.
+The singles "Diamonds And Guns" and "D.J.
 D.J." quickly became MTV favorites and earned the band critical and commercial success.
 "Diamonds and Guns" and its unmistakable piano hook played by co-producer Dave Carlock was featured in TV commercials for Garnier Fructis shampoo and Neutrogena, and both this and the song "Tall Cans in the Air" were featured on the soundtrack for the 2003 movie Bulletproof Monk.

 By 2003, the band had temporarily disbanded, while Barker worked on then-upcoming Blink-182 album, and Armstrong worked on Rancid's Indestructible.